The Season of Snow: Maurice Cullen and the Winter Landscape

 Cullen and other Canadian artists were not the only ones to find inspiration in winter as a painterly subject around this time.
 In January 1913, the Exhibition of Contemporary Scandinavian Painting opened at the Albright Art Gallery in Buffalo, New York, the second of five venues.
 Snow scenes abounded by artists such as Gustaf Fjaestad and Anna Boberg.
 Lawren S. Harris and J.E.H.
 MacDonald, who went on to found the Group of Seven, saw the exhibition and found inspiration for their own interpretation of the Canadian landscape.
 The following year, in March 1914, the Galerie A.M.
 Reitlinger in Paris opened Les peintres de neige, which featured works by nineteen artists from France, Belgium, the Netherlands, Poland and North America, and included Canadian artist Clarence Gagnon, who exhibited The Train, Winter.

 Despite being an inhospitable season for plein-air painting, winter inspired some of the most accomplished works by the Canadian Impressionists.
 The mist rising from rivers or lakes, the morning haze, and even the smoke climbing from city buildings and factories translated well to Impressionist paintings and provided endless subjects for Cullen and his contemporaries.

 Winter scenes by Maurice Cullen, Clarence Gagnon and other artists are on view in Room A105 at the National Gallery of Canada.
-Paintings of snow by Canadian artists form part of the Gallery’s exhibition Canada and Impressionism: New Horizons, presented from February 26 to May 24, 2021.
+Paintings of snow by Canadian artists form part of the Gallery’s exhibition Canada and Impressionism: New Horizons, which will be presented from January to June 2022.
 Share this article and subscribe to our newsletters to stay up-to-date on the latest articles, Gallery exhibitions, news and events, and to learn more about art in Canada.